duckki/duckki.github.io/_posts/2026-08-30-static-analysis-for-graphql-verified-in-lean.md

 functions satisfy the required algebraic laws, the framework guarantees soundness and the best bound expressible within the analysis model.

-An analysis does not have to be formalized to use the Rust engine.
-When machine-checked guarantees matter, its algebra and laws can be implemented and proved in Lean.

 The separate Rust implementation is fast, open source, and fuzz-tested against the executable Lean oracle.
 It brings the verified blueprint into a practical GraphQL library.

+A new analysis does not have to be formalized to use the Rust engine.
+When machine-checked guarantees matter, its algebra and laws can be implemented and proved in Lean.

 Need the engine in another language?
 The Lean model provides an executable reference, and the Rust port